openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_DeepSpeech_From_Tensorflow.md

 ![DeepSpeech model view](../../../img/DeepSpeech-0.8.2.png)

-At the first inference the variables are initialized with zero tensors.
-After executing, the results of the `BlockLSTM* are assigned to cell state and hidden state, which are these two variables.
+At the first inference, the variables are initialized with zero tensors.
+After execution, the results of the `BlockLSTM' are assigned to cell state and hidden state, which are these two variables.

 ## Converting the Main Part of DeepSpeech Model into OpenVINO IR